-This project aims to develop guidelines on how to create the right environment for public health data sharing and achieve good practice.
-The project will take these recommendations to key stakeholders within global health to provide support for pushing the established norms for data sharing towards a model where data are shared as openly as is possible and appropriate.
+This project has developed guidelines on how to create the right environment for public health data sharing and achieve good practice.
+The guide was developed with partners from across the global health field and aims to provide support for pushing the established norms for data sharing towards a model where data are shared as openly as is possible and appropriate.

 Public health is a discipline encompassing a broad range of topics, but one constant is the need for timely access to high-quality information in order to formulate appropriate action.
 In an increasingly globalized world, this implies sharing data that is often sensitive across international borders.
 Averting or mitigating the impact of global health crises relies on this process taking place.